Trendeo/slate/source/includes/_authentication.md

 newsletterAllowed | no | Boolean value (true or false) whether user allows to be signed up for our newsletters.
 Default is false. gender | no | "MALE" or "FEMALE".
 Empty by default birthday | no | Valid date in the format yyyy-MM-dd.
-Empty by default.
+Empty by default. guestUserJWT | no | Any JWT of the previous guest user.
+In case this parameter exists, impersonation is done from this guest user to the newly logged in user in case of success.
+The guest user JWT is not checked for correct issuer or expiration.
+Please check the "Impersonation" section above for more information on this topic.

 ## Response

 This API endpoint creates the user and logs her/him in immediately.
 Hence, the response contains the short-lived JWT as well as the long-lived refresh-token.
 If newsletterAllowed is set to true, the user is subscribed to the mailchimp list of the given market (synchronously).
+In case a guest user JWT is given, impersonation happens to the newly created user in case of success.
+Please refer to the "Impersonation" section above for more information about this topic.

 Parameter | Description
 --------- | -------